Philogicatician/Philogicatician/README.md

 - 💞️ I’m looking to collaborate on ...
   - Building and applying TDA & ACT methods in Julia
   - Researching fault-tolerant distributed networks (and formal proofs of such systems)
+  - Identying disinformation campgains and quantifying their impact on different networks

 <br>